 Does it feel like your weekend is over in a flash?
 I hear you, friend.
 I hear you.
 Yes, everyone gets the same number of hours during days off – 60 juicy ones to be exact – but there are stark differences in how the time is spent.

 Sitting around the house with a book in your hands and a pet at your feet is refreshing from time to time, but probably not an ideal way to spend every weekend.

 Why?
 Because the time slides by and before you know it Monday is back.
-The bastard.

 Fear not, the tips below – from lifestyle blogger Kacey Mya Bradley of The Drifter Collective – could help you make your weekend last longer.

 Some people waste time by absentmindedly proclaiming, “I’ll do that this weekend,” but they never reach the planning stages.

 Keep a running list of all the things you want to do during a weekend, and try to choose all the feasible activities for a given weekend by Thursday night at the latest.
 That way you shouldn’t fall into the trap of having plenty of good intentions, but no actions to back them up.
 Here are some simple, but effective ideas for planning future adventures.

 The weekend is the perfect time to break from routine – you know the saying: “The less the routine, the more the life”.

 Whether that means crumbing out by having a breakfast bed picnic (yes, that is a thing), a midnight moonlit stroll, or camping in your own back garden, try to do at least one thing per weekend that’s drastically different from your norm.

 Here are some killer ideas for weekends a little less ordinary – whatever the occasion!